JokerQyou/PyAACGUI2/README.md

 not possible to use on Windows platform, though the graphic interface itself is non-platform-related.

-And for Windows users, the `Foobar 2000 ` seems to be good enough, it has a converter that supports Nero AAC Encoder.
-What's cool, it uses multiple subprocesses in conversion, so it works much faster than this program.
+> And for Windows users, the `Foobar 2000 ` seems to be good enough, it has
+> a converter that supports Nero AAC Encoder.
+What's cool, it uses multiple
+> subprocesses in conversion, so it works much faster than this program.

+###Updated###

+PyAACGUI2 also has multiprocess support now, which makes conversion much faster than before.
+By default, this program use as much processes as the real CPU core number.
+If you need to run other programs while converting music using PyAACGUI2, it's recommended to set the `corenum ` config option to one less than the number of real CPU cores. **Do not use more process than the number of your CPU cores, or your computer might not be responding for a long while. **

 ##Requirements##